Sandwich1699975/ArduinoUnitPlatformIO/README.md

 - This method with the Logic2 API does not run concurrently.
 The Unity test system and the Logic API are totally disjointed.
 The recording starts then begins a race condition with the Unity scraper (which sucks).
 This seems to require a rebuild of the API or some sort of custom local hosted server to fix this.
 It's currently not a big issue and does not warrant a change this big.
 A simple delay on the Python or hardware side can account for timing issues if needed.
     - Due to the race condition, ESP boot messages over serial are not accounted for because they are consisitenly skipped by timeout anyway
 - Some `TestCase` attributes are not printing.
 I can't see `message` or `TestCaseSource` for some reason

+## Troubleshooting

+**Getting import errors**

+- Make sure you have installed the python dependancies as listed in the summary section above.
+- Make sure your python interpreter is selected as `~/.platformio/penv/bin/python`.

 ## Todo List